d023975/SmartSheetsToHanaSample/README.md

   - app does not need to run on cf can run everywhere - should be secure due to credential settings
     - cf specific parts need then 2 B replaced

+  - alternatively implement a REST client from within Python or JS execution engine
+    - issue: How to store credentials in a secure manner